findy-network/findy-network.github.io/content/en/blog/low-hanging-performance/index.md

 access RAM if all the required code is already in the CPU.

 The above benchmark results are from two functions that do the same thing.
-This is the regexp version of it (first row in the benchmark results):
+This is the regex version of it (first row in the benchmark results):

 ```go
 var (